jhunschejones/Language-Learning-Tools/media_formatter/README.md

 3. Install the required image processing utilities with `brew install imagemagick svgo jonof/kenutils/pngout`
 4. For the script timeout functionality, install with `brew install coreutils`

 Once this setup is complete, simply start the script with `./bin/run`, download images to the `IMAGE_WATCH_DIRECTORY` and observe Media Formatter doing it's work!
+By default, the script now uses [`image_optim`](https://github.com/toy/image_optim) to optimize images.
 If you prefer to use the tinypng API rather than on-device image optimization, you will also need a [Tinyify API key](https://tinypng.com/developers) exported as the `TINIFY_API_KEY` environment variable.
 You may then run the script with `USE_TINYPNG=true ./bin/run`.

 #### Working with audio
 I am currently working on a second portion of this script which processes audio clips.
 To use this part of the app you will need to `brew install ffmpeg` if you haven't already.
 With some versions of xcode cli tools, you may also find that you need to disable Library Validation for ffmpeg to work properly.